Mesothelioma - Navy Veterans

 Navy Personnel are at Risk for Developing Mesothelioma

-Veterans from all branches of the armed forces including the Army, Navy, Air Force and Marines are at risk for developing mesothelioma due to asbestos exposure sustained while on active duty serving their country.
+Veterans from all branches of the armed forces—the Army, Navy, Air Force, and Marines—are at risk for developing mesothelioma due to asbestos exposure sustained while on active duty serving their country.
 Mesothelioma Navy cases, however, are typically those recognized as the most common.
-Over time, these military veterans and particularly, Navy veterans and shipyard workers, have demonstrated a higher rate of developing mesothelioma than individuals with no military or navy history.
+Over time, these military veterans, and particularly Navy veterans and shipyard workers, have demonstrated a higher rate of developing mesothelioma than individuals with no military or navy history.
 These brave men and women, who so honorably served our country from World War II through the Vietnam War, were unknowingly exposed to high levels of airborne asbestos dust throughout their tours of duty.
-Until the late 1970’s and early 1980’s, products containing asbestos were made and used extensively in military establishments and on Navy warships and submarines.
-Warships were constructed using many types of asbestos containing products including pipe-fittings, gaskets, cables, cement, joint compound and boiler insulation just to name a few.
-Military vehicles were equipped with asbestos containing gaskets, clutches and brakes.
-When constructing buildings on our nation’s army bases floor covering materials, cement mixtures and plumbing systems frequently contained asbestos based products.
+Until the late 1970s and early 1980s, products containing asbestos were made and used extensively in military establishments and aboard Navy warships and submarines.
+Warships were constructed using many types of asbestos-containing products, including pipe-fittings, gaskets, cables, cement, joint compound, and boiler insulation materials, to name just a few.
+Military vehicles were equipped with asbestos-containing gaskets, clutches, and brakes.
+When constructing buildings on our nation’s army bases, floor-covering materials, cement mixtures, and plumbing systems frequently contained asbestos-based products.
 Exposed insulation and airborne dust from grinding and sanding or ongoing maintenance procedures all created dangerous opportunities for Navy veterans to be exposed to asbestos.

-Asbestos is a naturally occurring mineral that possesses exceptional heat and fire resistant properties and is relatively inexpensive to produce.
-Once the dangers of asbestos exposure became incontestable in the early 80’s, however, the Navy and military in general curtailed the use of asbestos containing products.
-Because Navy warships and military establishments remain ”in service” for many years, however, they continue to harbor asbestos containing parts and materials that present exposure risks even today in any type of asbestos removal project or maintenance and repair effort.
-As a result, present day military personnel may still be at risk for asbestos exposure although many safety precautions have been put in place to minimize their risk.
+Asbestos is a naturally-occurring mineral that possesses exceptional heat- and fire-resistant properties and is relatively inexpensive to produce.
+Once the dangers of asbestos exposure became incontestable in the early 1980s, however, the Navy, and the military in general, curtailed the use of asbestos-containing products.
+Due to the fact that Navy warships and military establishments remain “in service” for many years, they continue to harbor asbestos-containing parts and materials that present exposure risks, even today, in any type of asbestos-removal project or maintenance and repair effort.
+Although present-day military personnel may still be at risk for asbestos exposure, many safety precautions have been implemented to minimize their risk.

 Navy Ships and Shipyard Workers